 A portion of verse 2 stood out to me today - "I will lead a life of integrity in my own home."
 This is powerful.
 How often do we have integrity outside of our home - but then not display integrity within our own home?
 Think this is healthy?
 Should we strive for leading a life of integrity within our own home?

 Proverbs - Proverbs chapter 14 verse 13 teaches us today: "Laughter can conceal a heavy heart, but when the laughter ends, the grief remains."
 This is an interesting look at laughter!

 Worship God: I mention the Gospel of John movie in my comments above.
-Here's the first 10 minute clip from the movie, below.
-If you click on the link below, it looks like you can watch the entire movie on YouTube if you'd like.
+Here's a long clip from the movie below.
+It is a tremendous movie!

-Do you believe Jesus is the Word?
-Click here for belief!
+Do you know the Word?
+Click here for the Word made flesh!

 Please join us in memorizing and meditating on three verses of Scripture today: "In the beginning was the Word, and the Word was with God, and the Word was God.
 He was with God in the beginning.
 Through him all things were made; without him nothing was made that has been made."
 John 1:1-3 NIV

 Prayer Point: Pray that you personally are in relationship with the Word, Jesus.
 Pray that you know that Jesus is the eternal Alpha and Omega, first and last Word of all things.
 Pray for those that you know who are not in relationship with Jesus, that they will come to know the Word made flesh.

 Comments from You & Questions of the Day: Some say laughter is the best medicine... and oftentimes I agree.
 But, this Proverb tells us that laughter may not always heal a heavy heart...
 Perhaps something more than laughter is needed when we have a heavy heart?
 Perhaps - God is needed?
 Also, what verses or insights stand out to you in today's readings?
 Please post up by clicking on the "Comments" link below!